live events

 I’m always talking about Twin Peaks.

 On Sunday evenings through 2022, I was the roving reporter for the Glue Factory, giving monthly updates on topics ranging over: in the background of the catastrophe; Citroën cars; the Crimean War and shadows; ears, guitars, shark attacks; graffiti and displaced Hungarians; that sort of thing.
-A selection of these reports are being gradually published in Exacting Clam, the real print magazine that’s where it’s all at.
-See here for Liquid Systems.

 A friendly Greenland shark, embedded in the pavement, just down the road.